Generative adversarial networks for image enhancement.

 Potential for misuse and manipulation of images: Okay, let's be real.
 With great power comes great responsibility, right?
 Gans can be used to create super convincing fake images, and that raises some serious ethical questions.

 Importance of transparency and responsible use of GAN technology: It's important to be upfront about when ai has been used to alter an image.
+This can be achieved through watermarking, metadata tagging, or developing AI detection tools.

 "as technology evolves, so must our ethical frameworks to ensure responsible innovation and deployment,"